zhangxudongsteven/DataProductsPitch/index.Rmd

 ## Core Code

-Due to the size, here is the very core code of my Shiny App.
+Due to the length, here is the very core code of my Shiny App.

 ```
 ts1 <- ts(finalColumn, frequency = 4, start = c(2008, 1))